airhorns/batman/README.md

 * `data-yield="identifier"`: used in your layout to specify the locations that other views get rendered into when they are rendered.
 By default, a controller action renders each whole view into whichever node is set up to yield `"main"`.
 If you want some content in a view to be rendered into a different `data-yield` node, you can use `data-contentfor`.

 * `data-contentfor="identifier"`: when the view is rendered into your layout, the contents of this node will be rendered into whichever node has `data-yield="identifier"`.
 For example, if your layout has `"main"` and `"sidebar"` yields, then you may put a `data-contentfor="sidebar"` node in a view and it will be rendered in the sidebar instead of the main content area.
+Multiple contentfors with the same binding will append their content to the yielding node.

 * `data-partial="shared/sidebar"`: renders the view at the path `/views/shared/sidebar.html` within this node.
 Note that `/views/` is prepended.